-On this point to point camping trail you will discover the most beautiful, natural and cultural wonders of unspoilt authentic Morocco.
-We start from the Skoura palm grove, one of the most beautiful oases of southern Morocco with its impressive Kasbah citadel.
-You will cross the high plateaus of the southern side of the Atlas Mountains where the summits reach 4,000m to finally enter the immense Valley of the Roses along the M’Goun River.
-Here roses are cultivated for their essence which is used in perfume blends and is exported worldwide.
+On this point-to-point camping trail riders will discover the natural and cultural wonders of authentic Morocco.
+Start from the Skoura palm grove, one of the most beautiful oasis of southern Morocco, with its impressive Kasbah citadel.
+Cross the high plateaus of the southern side of the Atlas Mountains where the summits reach 4000m to finally enter the immense Valley of the Roses along the M’Goun River.
+Roses are cultivated here for their essence which is used in perfume blends and is exported worldwide.
 The best season to see the roses in blossom is from March to May.

 There is one long day of riding, but in general this trail is not as challenging as the other Sahara trails.
-Riding is on beautifully schooled Barb Arab stallions who are a delight to ride.
-You are sure to find a much-loved companion who will take you to the remote places untouched by tourism.
+Riding is on beautifully schooled Barb Arab stallions who are a delight..
+Riders are sure to find a much-loved companion who will take you to the remote places untouched by tourism.
 This is a camping trail with hotel accommodation on the first and the last day.
 Showers are available each evening, luggage and food is carried by support vehicle.

 There are no reviews for this holiday at the moment

 Arrive at Ouarzazate.
-If you fly to Marrakech you must be scheduled to arrive before 2pm to allow for the four hour transfer (extra cost) to Ouarzazate.
-If you can only get an evening flight to Marrakech then you should arrive the previous day.
+If flying to Marrakech guests must be scheduled to arrive before 2pm to allow for the 4-hr transfer (extra cost) to Ouarzazate.
+If one can only get an evening flight to Marrakech, then they should plan to arrive the previous day.
 Meet at Ouarzazate and be transferred to your hotel.
 Overnight in a riad in Skoura palm grove.

 Day 2 - Skoura to Aghbalou

-You meet at the horses’ winter base just outside Skoura.
-First there is an evaluation of everybody’s riding level and a matching of horses.
+Meet at the horses’ winter base just outside Skoura.
+First there is an evaluation of riding levels and the allocation of horses.

-After a ride briefing, you set off through the Skoura palm grove and onto the arid plateaus of Aït Saïd Oumanssour.
+After a ride briefing, set off through the Skoura palm grove and onto the arid plateaus of Aït Saïd Oumanssour.
 Camp at the foot of the mountains. (approx. 4 hrs riding)

 Day 3 - Aghbalou to Aguerd